-All Morningstar Investment Management's Managed Funds are unit priced by our external custodian and administrator (JPMorgan) and have tolerance levels applied against a benchmark movement.
-Where a tolerance level is exceeded, JPMorgan will provide evidence to support the excess which Morningstar Investment Management considers when performing their unit price review.
-Any other unit price discrepancies determined by Morningstar Investment Management Management are raised to JPMorgan for investigation and resolution prior to Morningstar Investment Management releasing unit prices to the market.
+All Morningstar Investment Management's Managed Funds are unit priced by our external custodian and administrator JPMorgan will provide evidence to support the excess which Morningstar Investment Management considers when performing their unit price review.
+Any other unit price discrepancies determined by Morningstar Investment Management are raised to JPMorgan for investigation and resolution prior to Morningstar Investment Management releasing unit prices to the market.
 Unit pricing errors are dealt with in accordance with our Unit Pricing Policy.